/ Registrar's Office

 *See the math section of this page for more information about choosing the appropriate calculus course.

-If you are interested in dual majoring in physics and engineering (not including the chemical engineering emphasis), you will also be registered for Engs 100.
+If you are interested in dual majoring in physics and engineering (not including the chemical engineering emphasis), you will also be registered for Engs 100 and 100L.

 SAMPLE FALL SCHEDULE FOR PHYSICS MAJORS